-Staff dressed as land girls and memories were shared when residents at a Honiton care home joined the rest of the UK to mark the 75th VE Day anniversary.
+Staff dressed as land girls and memories were shared when supported housing residents in Honiton joined the rest of the UK to mark the 75th anniversary of VE Day.

 Recent VE Day celebrations held at Abbeyfield’s Stanhope House, in Honiton High Street, included a traditional lunch of fish and chips wrapped in newspaper, potato scones and home-grown salad.